NathanYKo/Remote-CO2-Emissions189/.ipynb_checkpoints/README-checkpoint.md

 ## 2. Demographic and Behavioral Data

 ### 2.1 Data Source
 Our data comes from the U.S. Energy Information Administration and...
 It comprises CO2 emissions data for all fifty states from 1970 to 2021.
-With other columns
+With other columns.
+We have two datasets:

 ### 2.2 Exploratory Data Analysis